Coil Lamp

 The profile files can be uploaded to a cutting service (like Ponoko or SendCutSend), a personal cutter (like a Glowforge), or an institutional laser cutter (a university or a public library may have one).
 This design is optimized for corrugated cardboard, however with some basic editing of the file, one can adjust the design for any material thickness.

-To learn more about how you can make your own Coil Lamp, download the user manual and cutting files below.
-For around $35 in materials, an extension cord, and 30 minutes of your time you can create your own.
+To learn more, download the user manual and cutting files below for free.
+For around $35 in materials, an extension cord, and 30 minutes of your time you can create your own Coil Lamp.

 Photo by Noah Kalina